FBI says it interviewed FedEx mass shooter last year

-INDIANAPOLIS (AP) — FBI agents last year interviewed the gunman who fatally shot eight people at a FedEx facility in Indianapolis, the bureau said Friday, as investigators searched the home of the 19-year-old former FedEx employee.

-Coroners began the slow process of identifying the victims as family members spent hours agonizing over word of their loved ones.
-The slayings Thursday night marked the latest in a string of recent mass shootings to rock the U.S.

-The shooter was identified as Brandon Scott Hole of Indianapolis, Deputy Police Chief Craig McCartt told a news conference.
+The shooter was identified as Brandon Scott Hole, 19, of Indianapolis, Deputy Police Chief Craig McCartt told a news conference.
 Investigators searched a home in Indianapolis associated with Hole and seized evidence, including desktop computers and other electronic media, McCartt said.

-Paul Keenan, the special agent in charge of the FBI’s Indianapolis field office, said Friday that agents questioned Hole last year after his mother called police to say that her son might commit “suicide by cop.”
-He said the FBI was called after items were found in Hole’s bedroom but he did not elaborate on what they were.
-He said agents found no evidence of a crime and that they did not identify Hole as espousing a racially motivated ideology.

-McCartt said Hole was a former employee of the company and last worked for FedEx in 2020.
-McCartt said he did not know why Hole left the job or if he had ties to the workers in the facility.
-He said police have not yet uncovered a motive for Thursday’s shooting but added that law enforcement officers seized a gun from him last year.
-McCartt also said authorities are still identifying the victims and that not all of the victims’ families have been notified.
+Hole began firing randomly at people in the parking lot of the FedEx facility late Thursday, killing four, before entering the building, fatally shooting four more people and then turning the gun on himself, McCartt said.
+He said he did not know if Hole owned the gun legally.

 “There was no confrontation with anyone that was there,” he said.
 “There was no disturbance, there was no argument.
 He just appeared to randomly start shooting.”

-McCartt said four people were killed outside the building and another four inside.
-Several people were also wounded, including five who were taken to the hospital.
-McCartt said the slayings took place in a matter of minutes.

-Officials with the coroner’s office began the process of identifying victims Friday afternoon, a process they said would take several hours.
+Paul Keenan, special agent in charge of the FBI’s Indianapolis field office, said Friday that agents questioned Hole last year after his mother called police to say that her son might commit “suicide by cop.”
+He said the FBI was called after items were found in Hole’s bedroom but he did not elaborate on what they were.
+He said agents found no evidence of a crime and that they did not identify Hole as espousing a racially motivated ideology.
+A police report obtained by The Associated Press shows that officers seized a pump-action shotgun from Hole’s home after responding to the mother’s call.
+Keenan said the gun was never returned.

+McCartt said Hole was a former employee of FedEx and last worked for the company in 2020.
+The deputy police chief said he did not know why Hole left the job or if he had ties to the workers in the facility.
+He said police have not yet uncovered a motive for the shooting.

-Police Chief Randal Taylor noted that a “significant” number of employees at the FedEx facility are members of the Sikh community, and the Sikh Coalition later issued a statement saying it was “deeply saddened to learn” that Sikh community members were among the wounded and killed.
+Police Chief Randal Taylor noted that a “significant” number of employees at the FedEx facility are members of the Sikh community, and the Sikh Coalition later issued a statement saying it was “sad to confirm” that at least four of those killed were community members.

 FedEx Chairman and Chief Executive Officer Frederick Smith called the shooting a “senseless act of violence.”